Monthly newsletter: Read the latest issue

 See faculty research interests

-In February 2013, KCUMB students, staff, alumni and others traveled together to Guatemala with DOCARE International to demonstrate that “The World is Our Clinic.”
+In February 2013, KCU students, staff, alumni and others traveled together to Guatemala with DOCARE International to demonstrate that “The World is Our Clinic.”

 • Medications• Wisdom and experience• Scholarships

 FACT: We had a record-breaking number of patients seen on day two of the trip with 482 patients seen!
 This was largely due to greater alumni contributions toward the trip.